Total Cost and Price breakdown of plastering

 Wet Plastering

 Wet plastering is the traditional method for plastering, and make no mistake, it is a difficult technique to master.
 A professional plasterer may well cost what you think is a lot of money, however an amateur attempting to plaster will probably run into a lot of difficulty, especially when trying to achieve a smooth flat surface with no bulges or deviations.
 Normally at Whatprice we are happy to suggest the ‘have a go' approach to DIY home improvements, but think before starting on plastering, it may well be a step too far!
-However you may want to think about going on a 1 or 2 say plastering course, costing around £75 and £150 respectively.
+However you may want to think about going on a 1 or 2 day plastering course, costing around £75 and £150 respectively.

 The key to good plastering is to divide the wall into manageable areas and tackle them one section at a time.
 The area should be well prepared, including make sure the area to be plastered is clean, and primed with the appropriate bonding agent if necessary.

 To ensure that the plaster stays level use screeds.
-These are either wooded battens nailed to the wall or, for more advanced plasterers, bands of undercoat plaster applied to the required thickness.
+These are either wooded battens nailed to the wall, or for more advanced plasterers, bands of undercoat plaster applied to the required thickness.
 If you use wooden screeds then they should be removed after plastering

 Dry Lining